Get an Appointment with a Lawyer Now

 • This field is for validation purposes and should be left unchanged.

 If a person is charged and released on bail, they must sign an “undertaking of bail”.
-By this undertaking, the person agrees to attend court as directed and abide by conditions.
-A breach of bail is considered a serious offence in Victoria, by police and the courts.
-If a person does not comply with their bail conditions, they can be arrested without a warrant and charged.
-Bail in Victoria is governed by the Bail Act 1977.
+By this undertaking, the person agrees to attend Court as directed and abide by conditions.
+A Breach of Bail is considered a serious offence in Victoria, by Police and the Courts.
+If a person does not comply with their bail conditions, they can be arrested and charged.
+Bail in Victoria is governed by the Bail Act 1977 (VIC).

 Breaches